amirrezavazifeh/Snapshot-Hyperspectral-Imaging-Neural-Field/README.md

 In our approach, we address this challenge by combining with **implicit neural representations**, using a **sinusoidal activation function (SIREN)** to model the hyperspectral cube as a continuous function of spatial–spectral coordinates.

-This approach enables reconstruction of a complete hyperspectral cube from a single coded 2D measurement, performing both spectral interpolation and extrapolation without any external supervision or prior information.

-### ✳️ Core Idea

 Each snapshot image is treated as a set of **sparse spectral observations**, where only a fraction of pixels correspond to each wavelength due to coded apertures or filter mosaics.
 We model the true hyperspectral signal as a **continuous function**: